if Formula

 end

-This means, among other things, that only certain types of variables can be subject terms.
+Only certain types of variables can be subject terms.
 (Subject terms are usually going to be variables, because if the structure of the term were explicit, you would not need to know what structure it had!).
-Only variables of list types, subrange types, and union types (which we'll discuss later) can be subject terms; all others, such as those of type I, cannot.
+Only variables of list types, integer types, string types and union types (which we'll discuss later) can be subject terms.

 For example, say you wanted to write a predicate to give the English names of the digits, like the example in the last section.
 The following definition would work: